inex/ixp-manager-docs-md/docs/features/ixf-export.md

 > While some exchanges are willing to share detailed information about their infrastructure via the IX-F Member Export Schema, others either do not want to or cannot due to regulation.
 Enabling exchanges to share a limited set of data about their infrastructure would help exchanges find others using the same platforms to learn from each other and shows the diversity of platforms in use across the market.

+???+ important "Please bear in mind that the more data you remove, the less useful the IX-F member export becomes.
+Most IXPs do not use this exclusion function and, ideally, you will only use it if there is no other choice."

 For example, a switch object typically looks like:

 ```json